Home » Latest Topics & Insights on Urology and Penis Enlargement » Weak erection – ways to regain strength

 - Reduce stress through relaxation techniques

-What role does the pelvic floor play?
+What role does the pelvic floor play in erections?

 The erectile tissue muscles from the outer layer of the pelvic floor are crucial for an erection.
-Targeted pelvic floor training can bring significant improvements.
+Targeted pelvic floor training can therefore bring significant improvements.

 Modern medical treatments